damnhandy/Handy-URI-Templates/README.md

 * Getters or fields annotated with `@UriTransient` will be excluded
 * By default, the property name is used as the label in the URI.
 This can be overridden by placing the `@VarName` annotation on the field or getter method and specifying a name.
 * Field level annotation take priority of getter annotations
-* Property names are sorted in alphabetical order
+* Property names are sorted in the order that they are found in the target class.

 Please refer to the  JavaDoc for more details on how the `DefaultVarExploder` works.